 Leveraging Bridge for Student SuccessReading time: 2 minutes

-Data is a ubiquitous resource on every college campus, and knowing efficient ways to leverage that resource for your student success efforts can bridge the gap between a student staying on for their next term or leaving the college forever.
+Data is a ubiquitous resource on every college campus.
+Knowing efficient ways to leverage that resource for your student success efforts can bridge the gap between a student staying on for their next term or leaving the college forever.

 Often, a small sliver of data doesn’t tell the complete story.
 Or, when information is being requested, there isn’t enough time to capture and deploy the right student-success measures to make an impact.